-If head lice are found at home, please contact the school nurse so the class can be checked - thereby helping decrease the chance of further infestations.
-If the nurse discovers head lice, the parent/guardian of that student will be notified, and other students who reside with the infected student will be checked.
+If head lice and/or nits are found at home, please contact the school nurse so the class can be checked - thereby helping decrease the chance of further infestations.
+If the nurse discovers head lice and/or nits, the parent/guardian of that student will be notified, and other students who reside with the infected student will be checked.
 If children are not properly treated, including complete removal of nits, re-infestation may occur.
 In order to protect our classroom time, we are following a "no nit" policy.
-All students found to have evidence of a lead lice infestation (lice or nits) will be excluded from school attendance until treated and all nits have been removed.
+All students found to have evidence of a head lice infestation (lice and/or nits) will be excluded from school attendance until treated and all nits have been removed.
 Parents/guardians can be given written materials that explain methods to treat the infestation on the hair and in the home.
 There are several products on the market/over-the-counter for treating head lice.
 There are also head lice treatments that require a physician's prescription, but that will be the parent/guardian's choice.

-If a student is infected with head lice/nits, the student should not return to school until the next day after the discovery of the head lice to allow for treatment.
+If a student is infected with head lice and/or nits, the student should not return to school until the next day after the discovery of the head lice to allow for treatment.
 When a student returns they MUST be accompanied by a parent or guardian and will be screened by the school nurse before returning to class.
-If head lice/nits are found at that time, the parent/guardian will again be given instructions and the student will be excluded from school until the next day to allow for additional treatment.
-This process will continue until the student is free of head lice/nits.
-Students are NOT to be sent back to school on the bus without being checked by the nurse.
+If head lice and/or nits are found at that time, the parent/guardian will again be given instructions and the student will be excluded from school until the next day to allow for additional treatment.
+This process will continue until the student is free of head lice and/or nits.
+Students are NOT to be sent back to school on the bus without being rechecked and cleared by the nurse.
 Children who have been excluded and returned to school will be re-examined in 5-10 days to ensure that they remain free of infestation.

 General head lice screenings may be done at the beginning of each semester as well at other times during the school year if needed.
+For example, if a student is complaining of an itchy head, exposure in the home, exposure in the classroom, or exposure on the bus.